-The only kind of salmon fishing allowed at Lake Sammamish is for hatchery coho salmon, which are raised and released at a hatchery in Issaquah Creek and pass through the giant lake on their way to and from the Pacific Ocean.
+The only kind of salmon fishing allowed at Lake Sammamish under the permanent rules is for hatchery coho salmon, which are raised and released at a hatchery in Issaquah Creek and pass through the giant lake on their way to and from the Pacific Ocean.

 Any other types of salmon you might catch here, including kokanee, must be released unharmed if caught at Lake Sammamish, unless the Washington Department of Fish and Wildlife decides to open a fishery under emergency rules.

 Anglers are permitted to take up to four coho salmon in season, which starts in October and November, when the larger salmon are in the lake.

 Check the regulations for when coho count toward your trout limit in the winter and spring, when coho in the lake are more likely to be trout-sized fish that haven’t migrated to the ocean.

 Also note that there is a seasonal closure near the mouth of Issaquah Creek, at the state park, where the larger salmon gather before returning to the hatchery.